 If you’re having problems getting a game or movie to play properly, the DirectX Diagnostic Tool can help you point out the source.
 To access it, go to Start in Windows 11/10/8/7, type dxdiag, and press Enter.

 If this is the first time you’ve used the DirectX Diagnostic Tool, you might be asked whether you want to check if your drivers are digitally signed.

 Click Yes to ensure that your drivers have been signed by a publisher that has verified their authenticity.

-Once the Diagnostic Tool has finished, here are three key things to check:
+Once the Diagnostic Tool has finished, here are three key things to check in the DxDiag report.

 To determine this, click the Display tab, and then under DirectX Features, check to see whether DirectDraw, Direct3D, and AGP Texture Acceleration appear as Enabled.
 If not, try turning on hardware acceleration.

 - Right-click on desktop and open Screen Resolution.

 - Click the Troubleshoot tab, and then click Change settings.

 - Move the Hardware Acceleration slider to Full.